 12. Leave Your Pup at Home

 When it’s cold outside, I’ll often take Szuka into town with me.
 Often I leave her at my parents’, but if I’m running a few errands, she’ll hang out in the vehicle.
 When she’s woolly, even if it’s winter she’s totally fine in the car for fifteen minutes.
-Come summertime, it’s less convenient so she spends more time at home.
-I NEVER leave her in the car in the summer, not even for two seconds, but even just being at my parents’ place in the summer, because they lack air conditioning, can be taxing for her.
+Come summertime, I NEVER leave her in the car in the summer, not even for two seconds, but even just being at my parents’ place in the summer, because they lack air conditioning, can be taxing for her.
 I leave her at home where she knows where the cool spots are and let her just chill on the ceramic tile.
 A fan helps keep air moving and provides a cooling breeze in lieu of air conditioning.

 13. Don’t Shave Your Pup!

 Szuka’s fur is a bit long right now but shaving a dog right down is a bad idea because it can leave them exposed to sunburn – plus the coat does protect them from overheating.
 A trim can definitely help, but a naked shave is a bad idea.
 If your pup needs a haircut, chat with an experienced dog groomer about the right length for the summer.

 There you have it: 13 easy ways to keep a dog cool in the summer, gleaned from hours of frantic research and an emergency call to our vet!
 We’re going to be implementing these tips for prevent dog heatstroke more rigorously to keep our pup cool as a cucumber.